realm-ai-project/RL-Subsystem/wandb_mlagents_wrapper/README.md

 ```

 ## Note
-- Resuming a run on wandb does not work (yet)
+- Resuming a run on wandb does not work (yet).
+Since we use the `run_id` as the name of the wandb run, we will see multiple runs with the same name when resuming a run
 - If we intend to use mlagents default parameters, it is okay to pass in a config file that solely contains wandb config (as shown above)
 - If "wandb" is not defined in the config file, wandb will not be used, and functionality will then be identical to mlagents!
 - When resuming runs, multiple tensorboard files may be present.
 Currently, this wrapper arbitrarily uses one of them to report the final reward to WandB